Charter and Headboat Operators' and Guides' Licenses

 Dive charters: Scuba divers engaged in fishing or lobstering must have an individual saltwater fishing license and all necessary permits if the vessel they are on does not have the necessary vessel license.

 Charter Captain Licenses allow a licensed captain to go from boat to boat to do business.
-A Current Coast Guard License to Operate or Navigate Passenger Carrying Vessel License must be provided in order to purchase these licenses.
+A current Coast Guard License to Operate or Navigate Passenger Carrying Vessel License must be provided in order to purchase these licenses.
 Any vessel then used by a charter captain to do business must be commercially registered or have a U.S. Coast Guard Certificate of Documentation with a commercial designation.

 - Charter Captain - 4 or fewer customers $201.50

 - Charter Captain - 10 or fewer customers $401.50